ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     :language: python
     :lines: 11-27

-Then comes the definition of a callback function that will register the last command ``twist`` recieved.
+Then comes the definition of a callback function that will register the last command ``twist`` received.

 .. literalinclude:: Code/my_robot_driver.py
     :language: python
     :lines: 29-30

-The function ``step(self)`` is called at every step of the simulation.
+The ``step(self)`` function is called at every time step of the simulation.
 If ``self.__target_twist`` is not null motors commands will be computed and applied.
 If ``linear.x`` is negative, the robot will turn in place.
 Otherwise it will go forward and turn in case ``linear.y`` is not null.